prabhsecure/Log-Analysis/README.md

 # SOC Log Analyzer

-Beginner-friendly SOC project that analyzes logs and detects brute force attacks.
+A Python-based SOC tool that analyzes system logs and detects suspicious login activity such as  brute-force attacks and multiple failed login attempts.

+This project demonstrates log analysis, threat detection, and SOC automation, which are common tasks performed by Security Operations Center (SOC) analysts.

 ## Features